 If you’re planning to visit Phan Rang or if you are already there and you just find yourself wandering around the city without knowing what or where to eat, then this is the perfect food guide for you!

 Here you go!
 A complete foodie guide that will help you when it comes to choosing which food and where to eat in Phan Rang you have to try.
 Believe me, there are far too many options!

 Unique Phan Rang Food You Have to Try!

 Alright, first a little bit about the diversity of food in Vietnam…

-As I already mentioned, Vietnam is an extremely long country that looks like a letter ‘S’ on the map.
-There are many mountainous regions in the north and on the borders with Laos and Cambodia.
+As I already mentioned, Vietnam is an extremely long country that looks like the letter ‘S’ on the map.
+There are many mountainous regions in the north and on the borders of Laos and Cambodia.

 Due to different terrain and climate, people grow different foods and prepare various dishes that differ from region to region.
 The coastal region’s dishes consist mainly of seafood.

-In Vietnam, it’s pretty amazing when you travel around the country how the spices and specialty food changes.
-For instance, northern regions are famous for non-comparable Pho (noodle soup), while in the south, you’ll have a hard time to find a bowl of delicious Pho.
+In Vietnam, it’s pretty amazing when you travel around the country how the spices and specialty food change.
+For instance, northern regions are famous for non-comparable Pho (noodle soup), while in the south, you’ll have a hard time finding a bowl of delicious Pho.
 Central Vietnam has exceptional food too – Mi Quang.

 So, let’s dip straight into the unique food in Phan Rang: